Difference Between Hypothesis And A Theory

 • Explanatory Power: Theories not only describe phenomena but also explain why they occur.
 They provide a mechanism or process to account for the observed patterns.

-For instance, the Theory of Evolution by Natural Selection is a well-established theory.
+Take this case: the Theory of Evolution by Natural Selection is a well-established theory.
 It explains the diversity of life on Earth, the relationships between species, and the adaptation of organisms to their environments.
 This theory is supported by an immense amount of evidence from various fields, including genetics, paleontology, and comparative anatomy.
 While details of the theory continue to be refined with new discoveries, its core tenets remain firmly supported.

 The Journey from Hypothesis to Theory